 Feral hogs are present on this site in many instances.
 They can cause much damage to the site as they up root the desirable plants.
 They can be controlled by trapping and hunting.

-The land form is a plain that ranges in elevation from 751 to 2251 feet above sea level.
 The hydrologic group is D and the runoff class is high.
 The drainage class is well drained.
 Permeability class is very slow.
 The soil is underlain by slightly fractured limestone at less than 20 inches.
 There is no water table within 6 feet of the surface.
 Site does not pond water and the area does not flood.

 The Tallgrass/Midgrass Savannah, 10% Canopy had a very favorable influence on the infiltration and deep percolation of rainfall.
 As the site is overgrazed there is a reduction in the tallgrasses and midgrasses.
 As this change occurs, organic matter in the soil is reduced.
 This has a negative impact on infiltration and water holding capacity of the soil.
 More runoff is generated from rainfall, and erosion becomes more evident.
 When the soil is dry, it cracks.
 This allows rapid infiltration at first, but as the cracks close, infiltration is greatly reduced.
 Light showers tend to be ineffective on this site.

 As the site is invaded by ashe juniper and mesquite, the water cycle is further altered.
 Interception of rainfall by tree canopies is increased which reduces the amount of rainfall reaching the surface.
 Stem flow is increased due to the funneling effect of the canopy, which increases soil moisture at the base of the tree.
 Increased transpiration, especially when evergreen species such as live oak and juniper dominate, provides less chance for deep percolation into aquifers.
 As woody species increase, grass cover decreases, which causes some of the same effects as overgrazing.
 Brush management combined with good grazing management can help restore the natural hydrology of the site.